ilovehong/project_v2/README.md

 - `.github/`: CI/CD configuration files for GitHub Actions.
 - `Azd up`: Command support for deploying the application with Azure Developer CLI.

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository, create a feature branch, and submit a pull request for review.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.